UniMath/agda-unimath/src/synthetic-homotopy-theory/mathers-second-cube-theorem.lagda.md

         ( is-equiv-map-inv-equiv-total-fiber' hA)
 ```

-We now transfer the universal property back to a cocone on `f'` and `g'` via
+We now transfer the universal property back to the original cocone on `f'` and
-total-fiber computations.
+`g'` via total-fiber computations.

 ```agda
     left-eq-cocone-span-extension-mathers-second-cube-theorem :